 Replace the second paragraph of Subsection 207.10 with the following:

 Remove all concrete, asphalt and other construction debris from topsoil greater than 3 inches in any direction.
-Rocks and sticks can remain.
+Retain native rock and woody vegetative debris with a diameter less than 3 inches within the topsoil matrix.
+Do not screen or remove native materials unless otherwise shown on the Plans.

 Remove (a) from Subsection 207.13 as it does not apply to this Topsoil (Rocky) PSP